joshglenn/react-native-wiki/Issue-Management-Oncall.md

 Therefore, your next task is to surface issues that describe regressions:

 - Severity: If the issue describes a behavior that *used to work*, but *broke or changed* in a recent version, please tag them as `Regression`s.

 We do not have a label for issues that do not describe a regression as the category is too broad.

 - Lowest priority: go through issues and add secondary labels that might be missing:

-  - Platform labels: `iOS`, `Android`, `Windows`, `tvOS`, `JavaScript`.
+Platform labels: `iOS`, `Android`, `Windows`, `tvOS`, `JavaScript`.
 The bot adds a label to issues based on naive issue title string matching, meaning it misses any context from the body of the issue.

 ## Contacting the Oncall

+TBD

+## Week of 03/19/2018

+Issues to close:

+- No updates in a week, tagged NMI: https://github.com/facebook/react-native/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3A%22%3Agrey_question%3ANeeds+More+Information%22+updated%3A%3C%3D2018-03-12+